NoahHodgson/project-melia/docs/Melia-Mar-Tidbits.md

 ## Gambling:
 In the West, card games with 40 cards deck.
 Including game resembling Black-Jack, called 20.
-	In the East, dice games more prevelant.
+	In the East, dice games more prevalent.
 Most popular being a 7-sided dice game with a 3 round roll-off.

 ## Language Stuff:
 In BZ: a = you, ta=them, I/me=oh, us = toh